WhirlyFan/flask-react-starter/README.md

 ## Migrations

-Inside the pipenv shell (the python environment) you will need to make a new migration whenever a model is modified or created in the backend (app directory).
+Inside the conda environment you will need to make a new migration whenever a model is modified or created in the backend (app directory).

 ```
 flask db migrate -m "message such as: create users table"